Ichthyostega/yoshimi-test/README.md

 ## Building

 The '`yoshimi-testrunner`' subdirectory holds a C++ / CMake project to build a standalone testrunner application.
 In addition you need a Yoshimi executable, to be invoked by this testrunner as a test subject.
+There are various ways to handle a CMake project, e.g. with `cmake-gui` or `ccmake` or with your IDE of choice.
+However, in its simplest form, the build can be started with...

+    cmake -S yoshimi-testrunner -B yoshimi-testrunner/build
+    cmake --build yoshimi-testrunner/build

 ### Dependencies